 Throughout our lives, we’ve used socialization skills to make meaningful connections and navigate the world to build our careers, families, and lives.
 The importance of socialization and connecting with others should not diminish after retirement.
 On the contrary, it may be even more important to stay connected.

 Humans are social creatures.
-We need to interact with others on a regular basis to maintain our mental and physical health and wellness.
+We need to interact with others regularly to maintain our mental and physical health and wellness.
 This is especially true for aging individuals.
 According to Harvard Health Publishing, “good connections and social support can improve health and increase longevity.”

-Silver Comet Village, a senior living community in Powder Springs, Georgia, recognizes the importance of socialization and wants to help individuals and their families maintain their health and stay connected - even if in-person contact is not an option.
+Silver Comet Village, a senior living community in Powder Springs, Georgia, recognizes the importance of socialization.
+We strive to help individuals and their families maintain their health and stay connected - even if in-person contact is not an option.